Last updated: November 05, 2024

 Closing thoughts: Pros and cons of a fixed-rate HELOC

-A fixed-rate HELOC offers both benefits and drawbacks to homeowners seeking to tap into their equity.
-On the positive side, predictable interest rates may help with budgeting for monthly expenses and protect against rising rates in the future.
-This may make it easier to conduct long-term financial planning.
-However, the higher interest rates compared to variable-rate HELOCs may increase borrowing costs over time.
-A fixed rate also limits the opportunity to take advantage of declining interest rates.
-While a fixed-rate HELOC may be a valuable tool for homeowners with specific needs and preferences, it’s crucial to weight the pros and cons and evaluate your personal circumstances before making a decision.
+A fixed-rate HELOC can offer both benefits and drawbacks to homeowners wanting to tap into their equity.
+Predictable interest rates may help with budgeting for monthly expenses and protect against rising rates in the future.
+However, if interest rates are higher than a variable-rate HELOC borrowing costs may increase over time.
+A fixed-rate HELOC also limits the opportunity to take advantage of declining interest rates.

 Curious about alternatives to a fixed-rate HELOC?
 Discover Home Loans offers home equity loans and cash out refinances with flexible options and low fixed rates.